 true.
 Users cannot edit read only fields.
 For more information, see readonly in Config.

 statusfields.
 These fields are automatically generated because the file is a Kubernetes custom resource.
-The app manager does not use the
+KOTS does not use the

 (Optional) Remove any fields that have